Medication Assisted Treatment (MAT)

-Is injected under the skin once per month and is used to treat opioid addiction.
-Sublocade is given to people who have started addiction treatment with an oral form of buprenorphine, which is placed under the tongue or inside the cheek.
-Sublocade is only available in a certified healthcare setting under a special program.
+Sublocade is injected under the skin once per month and is used to treat opioid addiction.
+This medication is given to people who have started addiction treatment with an oral form of buprenorphine, which is placed under the tongue or inside the cheek.

-Subutex is administered in as an uncoated tablet form and contains buprenorphine, a drug is used to treat dependence/addiction to opioids (narcotics).
-Subutex is safe for pregnant women and is available in two dosage strengths..
+Subutex is administered in as an uncoated tablet form and contains buprenorphine, a drug used to treat dependence/addiction to opioids (narcotics).
+Subutex is safe for pregnant women and is available in two dosage strengths.

 Asking for help is the first step.